snoyberg/posa-chapter/warp.md

 to utilize cores and Warp does not have this functionality.

-The prefork technique will be obsoleted because the Haskell community developed a parallel IO manager.
+The prefork technique will be obsoleted because we developed a parallel IO manager.
 A Haskell program with the parallel IO manager is executed as a single process and multiple IO managers run as native threads to utilize cores (Fig (TBD:5.png)).